ramasesh/academic-kickstart/content/talk/wireless.md

 authors = []

 # Abstract and optional shortened version.
-abstract = "Around 240 BCE, Eratosthenes used the sun's rays and some clever geometry to indirectly measure the Earth's circumference.
-In this video we explain how that measurement was done." abstract_short = "How Eratosthenes used the sun's rays to measure the Earth's circumference around 240 BCE (Grades 6-8)"
+abstract = "Information is traveling all around us in the form of waves.
+Like waves on a string or water, these elecromagnetic waves travel great distances, and with some clever tricks we can use the waves to carry information for us.
+This video explores how that's done." abstract_short = "Electromagnetic waves and the propagation of information (Grades 8-12)"

 # Name of event and optional event URL.
 event = "MIT K12 Outreach"